yuxi-chenc/microseismic/README.md

 Users can directly use the released sample dataset for model training.
 Users can also prepare their own three-component waveform data and generate training samples using `make_sample_labels.py`.

+We also provide `day_datadowned.py` and `datalog.csv` for downloading the French Séchilienne dataset used in the paper.
+The `datalog.csv` file records the time information of the target continuous data, and `day_datadowned.py` can be used to download the corresponding waveform data.

 ### Continuous Raw Data Sources

 | Dataset | Data Center | Access Method | Link |